 - Face-to-face interaction with the end users and the project team

 - Verifying all cabling is run correctly ahead of the a/v team arriving with equipment to do terminations

 - Reviewing all OFE equipment

 - Understanding the unloading plan, loading dock location, elevator/doorway dimensions

 - Schedule training

-- All this saves time during the install and ensures we stay on schedule
+- All this saves time during the installation and ensures we stay on schedule

 Constant’s site evaluation process is one of our main differentiators.
 While competitors might just ask for some photos and virtual meetings, Constant goes above and beyond to familiarize ourselves with your site.
 “It’s a complex install,” said Hanners, “and there’s a lot of work that needs to happen.
 Our project managers are the experts, so we can get in contact with your contractors and do the heavy lifting for you.”

 To learn more about our mission critical installs and the project management process, contact us today.
 Our design and budget consultation is free.